jimdeselms/rulifier/README.md

 * Since boolean rules (like `$or` and `$and`) will short circuit as soon as it can be determined that the rule is true or false, the cases are sorted in order of complexity; if you have an expensive term in your `$or` statement, you may be able to quickly determine that you don't need to evaluate it at all.

+## Improving performance

+Since Rulifier only evalutes rules if it absolutely has to, avoid fully materializing objects if you only need a subset of its properties.
+You can also take advantage of the methods on `Rulifier` to get the set of keys on an object, the length of an array, etc.

+Additionally, you can iterate over a rulified array without actually materializing it.
+(See "Iterating" above.)
 ## Usage